simpleanalytics/docs/_docs/55_events/01_introduction.md

 In the dashboard you will see "Sequential by session" below the events funnel.
 When enabled the events happened in the same session.
 A session within Simple Analytics is usually one page view.
 If you have a SPA (Single Page Application) the session takes as long as the website is open.
 Then it includes multiple pages.
 Most people want to keep the setting "Sequential by session" disabled.

-## Install embed script

-To start working with events you need to have a recent version of our script.
-This script includes the normal page view functionality and the events feature.
+## Placeholder event function

+> If your events only happen after the script is loaded, you don't really need the placeholder events function.
+For example, when using automated events.
+Those events will happen way after the page (including the embed script) has finished loading.
+That script includes the final event function.

+Events that can happen within seconds from page load should be queued when the embed script hasn't loaded yet.

-Place this `<script>`-tag in the `<head>` of the page:
+To allow this, place this `<script>`-tag in the `<head>` of the page (best before other scripts):

 <!-- prettier-ignore -->
 ```html
 <script>window.sa_event=window.sa_event||function(){var a=[].slice.call(arguments);window.sa_event.q?window.sa_event.q.push(a):window.sa_event.q=[a]};</script>
 ```

-The script above is required for when events happen before our embed script is loaded.
-If your events only happen after the script is loaded, you don't really need it.
+This little snippet creates a simple function called `sa_event`.
+After that it loads the Simple Analytics script asynchronously (it does not have any effect on your page load).

+## Install script

 The next part is probably already on your page for collecting page views.
 If not, add it in your `<body>`-tag: